Skeletonxf/Skeletonxf.github.io/source/markdown/_gameTutorial.md

 - Units can only be upgraded at most one level per turn.
 - Water territories are 800 Neutral units instead of 2000.
 - Multiple army battles may not be the same algorithm as in the original.
 The original never had a scenario when 3+ armies fought at once.
-- You cannot order your units without deploying them to another territory (this is not intended to stay)
+- You cannot order your units without deploying them to another territory (lack of UI, bots do not do this either to be fair, not intended to remain unavailable)
 - The order of resolving battles/purchases/upgrades may be different to the original.
 It was never explicitly stated.
 - Agressive start gets Gold worth half a Castle instead of a discounted Castle.
-- Scientific is buffed to also gain up to 5 level 5 neutral units which still leaves it gaining half in Gold of Defensive and less expansion power than Aggressive.
+- Scientific is buffed to also gain up to 5** level 5 neutral units which still leaves it gaining half in Gold of Defensive and less expansion power than Aggressive.
 The unit upgrade was mostly arbitary so is fixed to Archers.
 Scientific now has significant attacking power to make up for the advantages of the other two.
 - Terminology changes: province -> territory, turn -> phase, messaging actions to Devour -> turn.

+** Turns out you can get 6 territories by the end of phase 3 instead of 5.
+One variant of an aggressive start bot does this.

 ## Single Player Challenges
 - Win with Defensive